EricZinda/Perplexity/backlog.md

         - How much are each of the specials? --> I don't know the words: part_of
         - how about vegetarian soup? --> I don't know the words: generic_verb, how+about
             - Need a better error message
+        - USER: Is there another menu
+            I don't know the words: another
+            Waiter: What can I get you?
+        - USER: can i see the menu again
+            Host: Sorry, I don't know how to give you that.
+            Waiter: What can I get you?
+            - again should be a NOOP
+        - USER: is there salad
+            Yes.
+            Waiter: What can I get you?
+        - Also: Read the menu
         - how about a soup? --> I don't know the words: generic_verb, how+about
         - we'd both like waters to drink please --> doesn't work
         - what is vegetarian on the menu